Alpha Wave Movement Celestial Chronicles (2014)

-“Celestial Chronicles is another great album from Alpha Wave Movement; a musical project from Gregory Kyryluk who frankly deserves one day to be known to his true value”
+“Another great album from a musical project of Gregory Kyryluk who frankly deserves one day to be known to his true value”

 1 Ancestral Star Chart 4:47 2 When We Roamed the Stars 6:12 3 The Tender Sea of Space 8:26 4 Radiosonic Temple of Harmonic Sound 11:42 5 Genesis of a Super Nova 5:42 6 Stellar Mantra 14:52 7 Final Transmission 6:20 Harmonic Resonance | HHR0214

 (CD/DDL 58:04) (V.F.)
 (Ambient with an esoteric touch)